Home

 Father: Fredrick Otieno Opolo, birth 1983, fisherman

-Description of the situation: Fredrick Imgard comes from a polygamous family where his mother is the second wife of the father, in their house he is the last born at the moment.
-He was born in 2016.
-The father does fishing while the mother is a fishmonger.
-Apart from Imgard, the siblings (Ivy, Ashley and Diana) and the parents, they also live with their stepmother who has one child at present.
+Description of the situation: Fredrick Imgard comes from a polygamous family where his mother is the second wife of the father.
+In their house he is the youngesr at the moment.
+He was born in 2016 and has three siblings (Ivy, Ashley and Diana).
+The father does fishing at others people net while the mother sells fish.
+The family live with grandmother who is very old.
 Unfortunately, the income the family gets is very little to provide the basic needs in life, net family income is about 3250 ksh/ a month (32 euro).
-The family lives in a three roomed mud house, they get water from the lake, use firewood/charcoal for cooking and solar for lighting.
+The family lives in own three roomed mud house, they get water from the lake, use firewood/charcoal for cooking and solar for lighting.
 Imgard really likes football, soccer and drawing.
 He is healthy except for occasional malaria.
-In 2024 he started attending the firstt year of primary school at Island of Hope Humanist School.
-His adoption costs 2.400 CZK/ 100 EUR per school term.
+In 2024, he should be attending class 1 at Island of Hope Humanist Primary School.
+He needs a support of 600 CZK/25 EUR/month (7.200 CZK/300 EUR/year).

 Contact: Pavla Brixí, , tel. +420 723 118 389